YafaRay/YafaRay-Blender/README.md

 Make sure that YafaRay is correctly installed in the appropiate place.
 See file "INSTALL" for installation details

-For more information, see: http://www.yafaray.org
+For more information, see: www.yafaray.org

 SOURCE CODE
 -----------
 YafaRay source code is hosted in GitHub.

-* YafaRay Core source code is available in: https://github.com/YafaRay/Core
+* libYafaRay source code is available in: https://github.com/YafaRay/libYafaRay
-* YafaRay Blender-Exporter (for Blender v2.7x) source code is available in: https://github.com/YafaRay/Blender-Exporter
+* YafaRay-Blender exporter source code is available in: https://github.com/YafaRay/YafaRay-Blender

 RELEASES